Baby Led Weaning Meatballs

 That means you don’t have to worry about having a separate food to increase the iron – it’s all together for you in this handheld meatball for baby.

-I almost always make a double or triple batch to freeze for when future Sarah feels overwhelmed and needs a quick freezable meal for kids!
+I almost always make a double or triple batch to freeze for when future Sarah feels overwhelmed and needs some frozen meals for toddlers!

 Ingredients For Baby Led Weaning Meatballs

-These meatballs make for a great toddler food, too!
+These meatballs make for a great meal idea for a 1 year old and toddler food, too!

-- 1 lb ground turkey, beef or chicken – I recommend using a high quality sourced meat.
+- ground turkey, beef or chicken – I recommend using a high quality sourced meat when serving to babies.
 We get ours from Butcher Box.

-- 2/3 cup flour (chickpea flour, oat flour, almond flour, whole wheat)
+- flour (chickpea flour, oat flour, almond flour, whole wheat) – I get these from Thrive Market!

-These are the basic outline of my sweet potatoes and ground turkey burgers.
+These are the basic outline of my sweetpotato and ground turkey burgers.

 Can A 6 Month Old Baby Eat Eggs?